ncschroeder/LeetCode-Problems/Linked_List_Cycle.md

     while (curNode != nullptr) {
         /*
-        insert returns a pair and the 2nd item of that pair is a bool that is true if the item wasn't in the set and got inserted.
+        insert returns a pair and the second item of that pair is a bool that's true if the item wasn't in the set and got inserted.
 That bool is false if the item was already in the set and didn't get inserted.
         */
         if (!nodePtrs.insert(curNode).second) return true;
         curNode = curNode->next;